 For advising on this degree option, please contact the Graduate School.

-for developing an Interdisciplinary Studies Master's Degree:
+Procedure for developing Interdisciplinary program

 A student who has received a Baccalaureate degree from a regionally accredited institution and, whose